 But come on people, the amount of crap we’ve seen in the papers for the last few days about “a disaster waiting to happen” is complete bollocks.
-Every bloody motorist in Melbourne is a disaster waiting to happen, they don't need a special tunnel for them to be stupid and drive too close together too quickly!

 At the moment, Thursdays seem to be crap days.

-Woken — yet again — at 5am by garbage trucks then while riding to work I was hit by a truck at a set of traffic lights.
+Woken — yet again — at 5 am by garbage trucks then while riding to work I was hit by a truck at a set of traffic lights.

-from The Age News Headlines
+from The Age News Headlines:

 One person dies and three others injured after a car strikes a tree on the Tullamarine Freeway.